mchotfunk/Coursera-DataScienceSpecialization/Course-Review.md

 Rating: N/A

-This course teaches you how to use terminal to submit your work from local to Github.
+This course simply teaches you how to install R and how to use terminal to submit your work from local to Github.
 Now the Github has a desktop version so you can manage your work in a relatively simple way.
-Submitting work on your Github is essential becuase this enables others to reproduce your work.
+Submitting work to your Github is essential becuase this enables others to reproduce your work.
 It is important in today's data science industry.

 ---